-Back in Mystic, Alejandro collaborates with his classmates on numerous projects.
-He finds his policy project particularly invigorating.
+Back in Mystic, Alejandro soon found his marine policy project particularly invigorating.

 Before his semester began, Alejandro assumed Marine Policy would be much like the political science classes he’d already taken at Williams.
 He quickly found out that nothing is quite comparable to the Williams-Mystic policy class experience — especially when it comes to the policy research project.

-Alejandro’s marine policy team is working on shellfish aquaculture in the Gulf of Maine with Jonathan Labaree (S’84) through the Gulf of Maine Research Institute (GMRI).
+For one, Alejandro got the chance to connect with Williams-Mystic alumnus Jonathan Labaree (S’84) via Labaree’s work at the Gulf of Maine Research Institute (GMRI).
 GMRI seeks to improve shellfish aquaculture while minimizing harm to coastal ecosystems.
 This involves finding solutions that are sustainable not just for the ecosystems in question but also for the people who rely on coastal ecosystems to make a living.

-Alejandro’s team is helping the group by evaluating a variety of ecosystem models to help determine the point at which shellfish farms start to have significant impacts on riverine ecosystems.
+As part of Alejandro’s research, he evaluated a variety of ecosystem models — including not just biological models but also economic, social, and even mathematical ones — to help determine the point at which shellfish farms start to have significant impacts on riverine ecosystems.

-The project demands that Alejandro and his team work together to tackle complex questions: How many aquaculture farms will riparian landowners tolerate?
+Alejandro’s policy research also led to some complex questions: How many aquaculture farms will riparian landowners tolerate?
 At what point might the success of commercial fishermen be compromised?
 How will aquaculture initiatives, even environmentally sustainable ones, impact locals’ ability to swim and fish for leisure?
-Questions like these rarely have a single, simple answer.
-The project also requires that the team draw on knowledge gained in their other Williams-Mystic classes.
+As Alejandro learned, questions like these rarely have a single, simple answer.

-For Alejandro, the policy class, and his team’s project in particular, has helped him realize that there are a variety of ways to advocate for the environment.
+For Alejandro, the experience has helped him realize that there are a variety of ways to advocate for the environment.
 Like many alumni before him, Alejandro finds the prospect of working in law especially exciting.

 Most of all, Marine Policy — and Williams-Mystic in general — has made it even more apparent to Alejandro that language matters.
 Alejandro is fluent in five languages and believes multilingualism is vital to a prosperous society.